RubenEschauzier/phd-symposium-2024-eswc/content/literature.review.md

 ### Optimizing LTQP
 {:#OptimizingLTQP}

 The literature on LTQP optimization aims to improve the execution plan of queries and the prioritization of query-relevant documents.
-Identifying query-relevant documents is crucial and typically relies on link prioritization algorithms, ensuring that these documents are accessed before others.
+Identifying query-relevant documents is relies on link prioritization algorithms, which aim to identify query-relevant documents and access them first.
-Presently, LTQP query planning relies on [heuristics](cite:cites hartig2011zero).
+On the other hand, LTQP query planning relies on [heuristics](cite:cites hartig2011zero).
 These heuristics, which use no prior knowledge, employ four rules to establish the evaluation order of operators.
 Firstly, they prioritize triple patterns with a designated seed document, except when the seed document represents vocabulary terms.
 Moreover, they favor query plans featuring filtering triple patterns in proximity to the seed triple pattern.
 Finally, they create an order where preceding triple patterns contain at least one query variable of the subsequent pattern.

 While [multiple algorithms](cite:cites hartig2016walking) for link prioritization exist for the Open Linked Data Web, none show a definitive advantage over others.
-However, in structured decentralized environments like Solid, previous [work](cite:cites taelman2023link), demonstrates enhanced query execution when leveraging structural information inherent to such environments.
+However, in structured decentralized environments like Solid, previous [work](cite:cites taelman2023link), demonstrates improved query execution speed when leveraging structural information inherent to such environments.

 These studies usually assume limited prior data knowledge.
 However, if our engine frequently queries the same dataset, the hypothesis is that leveraging prior knowledge obtained from previous query executions can boost query performance.